 How to Build a Safe Pool For Your Kids

-Remonda Martinez, CEO of Sydney’s largest pool builder Blue Haven Pools and Spas, recommends the following pillars of consideration to help you create an epic summer experience with your family!
+Remonda Martinez, CEO of Sydney’s largest pool builder Blue Haven Pools and Spas, recommends the following pillars of consideration to help you create an epic experience with your family!

 Add a Pool Barrier or Fence Around Your Pool